plotly/dash-labs/docs/03-TemplateLayoutSystem.md

 ![](https://i.imgur.com/53XDlQ1.gif)

-## Component constructor specialization
+## Component builder specialization
-Another advantage of the component constructor paradigm is that templates can specialize the representation of the different components.
-For example, Dash Bootstrap templates can use `dbc.Select` in place of `dcc.Dropdown` for `tpl.dropdown_input()`.
-And DDK templates can use `ddk.Graph` in place of `dcc.Graph` for `tpl.graph_output()`.
+Another advantage of the component builder paradigm is that templates can specialize the representation of the different components.
+For example, Dash Bootstrap templates can use `dbc.Select` in place of `dcc.Dropdown` for `tpl.new_dropdown()`.
+Similarly, DDK templates can use `ddk.Graph` in place of `dcc.Graph` for `tpl.new_graph()`.

 ## Manually executed function using state